digitalocean/digitalocean-cloud-controller-manager/README.md

 ## Production advise

 When creating load-balancers through CCM (via `LoadBalancer`-typed Services), it is important that you **must not change the DO load-balancer configuration manually.** Such changes will eventually be reverted by the reconciliation loop built into CCM.
+One exception are load-balancer names which can be changed starting with CCM [v0.1.17](https://github.com/digitalocean/digitalocean-cloud-controller-manager/releases/tag/v0.1.17) (see also [the documentation on load-balancer ID annotations](/docs/getting-started.md#load-balancer-id-annotations)).

-The only safe place to make load-balancer configuration changes is through the Service object.
+Other than that, the only safe place to make load-balancer configuration changes is through the Service object.

 ## Development